Oct 2018: Commando Challenge

-Join Jason Hodge from Hodge Health & Fitness and his team of his boot campers and personal training clients for the 10k Royal Marines Commando Challenge.
-It's on the second day of this two day event on Sunday 15th October.
+Jason Hodge from Hodge Health & Fitness and his team of his BootCampers and personal training clients participated in last year's 10k Royal Marines Commando Challenge.
+This was our first team event and was a great success.

-Jason has also produced some limited edition T-Shirts for participants to wear on the day and to keep as a mark of their achievement.
+Jason produced some limited edition T-Shirts for participants to wear on the day and to keep as a mark of their achievement.

 "The Commando Challenge is something all fitness fans should experience." says Jason Hodge.
 "It's a test of your cardio-vascular fitness and strength of mind."